Books like 'The Italian'

 Readers who enjoyed The Italian by Ann Radcliffe also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical fantasy dark romance mystery suspense victorian regency horror
+historical dark romance fantasy mystery suspense victorian regency horror m-f class difference

 -